Have You Been Accused of Assault?

 Class A Assault Misdemeanor is usually when a simple assault results in a minor injury.
 Examples include assault causing bodily injury, driving while intoxicated (1st or 2nd offense), theft of property valued at $500 - $1500, and resisting arrest.
 Circumstances, however can upgrade the assault.
 For example, the assault is a Class A misdemeanor if the victim is elderly or disabled but becomes a Class B misdemeanor if the victim is a sports official.

-Class B Assault Misdemeanor examples include driving while intoxicated (1st offense), possession of marijuana less than two ounces, indecent exposure, enticing a child, interference with railroad property, graffiti, theft of property valued at over $50 but less than $500 and telephone harassment.
+Class B Assault Misdemeanor examples include driving while intoxicated (1st offense), possession of marijuana less than two ounces, indecent exposure, enticing a child, interference with railroad property, graffiti, theft of property valued at over $50 but less than $500, telephone harassment and a non-sports participant toward a sports participant while performing duties or in retaliation thereof.

 Class C Assault Misdemeanor is when the assault involves only touching or threatening and the penalty of a fine up to $500.